 After his illness and a trip to Italy with Muirhead, Bridges moved with his mother to Yattendon in Berkshire, where he met and married Monica Waterhouse, daughter of the famous architect Alfred A. Waterhouse.
+Their children included the poet Elizabeth Daryush.
 It was during his residence in Yattendon, from 1882 to 1904, that Bridges wrote most of his best-known lyrics as well as eight plays and two masques, all in verse.
 In 1902 Bridges' wife and daughter Margaret became seriously ill, and Bridges decided to move from Yattendon to a healthier climate.
 The family lived in several temporary homes, spent a year in Switzerland, and finally settled again in England at Chilswell House, which Bridges had designed and which was built on Boar's Hill overlooking Oxford University.
 Bridges lived there until his death in 1930.

 The events of the first World War, including the wounding of his son, Edward, had a sobering effect on Bridges' poetry.
 He composed fiercely patriotic poems and letters, and in 1915 edited a volume of prose and poetry, The Spirit of Man, intended to appeal to readers living in war times.
 Bridges cofounded the Society for Pure English (S.P.E.) in 1913; the group's intention was to establish "a sounder ideal of the purity of our language."
 Its work was interrupted by the war, but resumed in 1919 and continued until 1948, eighteen years after Bridges' death.
 His work for the S.P.E. led to Bridges' only trip to America in 1924, during which he increased interest in the group among American scholars.